hee-suk-yoon/LBA-ARVQA/README_v2.md

-# Answerability Reasoning in VQA (ver2)
+# Answerability Reasoning in Question Answering for Video (ver2)

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Visual Question Answering (VQA) is the task of answering a question about an image.
-Evaluating if the posed question is relevant to the input image has gained some attention in the past because of its significance concerning the models' reliability when applied in real-life situations.
-However, previous approaches have yet to focus on reasoning about why a question is relevant/irrelevant to the given image.
-In this project, we develop a method that reasons the answerability of the question given an image.
+Visual Question Answering (VQA) is the task of answering a question about a visual input.
+Evaluating if the posed question is relevant to the input image (video) has gained some attention in the past because of its significance concerning the models' reliability when applied in real-life situations.
+However, previous approaches have yet to focus on reasoning about why a question is relevant/irrelevant to the given image (video).
+In this project, we develop a method that reasons the answerability of the question given an image (video).

 <!-- Usage -->
 ## Usage